sercankulcu/sercankulcu.github.io/_teaching/programming-with-c.md

 - Double free and invalid free
 - Buffer overruns and out-of-bounds access
 - Detecting memory errors with sanitizers and Valgrind

+**Worked example:** the week 19 array seeded with a leak, a use-after-free, and a one-byte overrun, each found and fixed with a different tool.

 [🗒️Lecture Notes (HTML)](../files/c/Week_20_Memory_Errors.html)